The Science Behind Pumping to Induce Labor

 Does pumping to induce labor actually work?
 Here are the facts.

-Does Pumping to Induce Labor Actually Work?
+Does Pumping and Nipple Stimulation to Induce Labor Actually Work?

 Pregnant women who have reached or are past their expected due date may use different methods of inducing labor, such as eating spicy foods, walking, acupuncture, exercising, or drinking certain beverages or teas.
 Nipple stimulation is also a proven option with evidence-based research behind it that you may want to discuss with your doctor.
 When attempting to spur labor, many women try to stimulate their nipples manually or by using a breast pump to induce labor.